1 Core Functions

 Explanation:

 The report and record-keeping function is important.
 It benefits the counselor by documenting the client’s progress in achieving his or her goals.
 It facilitates adequate communication between co-workers.
-Is assists the counselor’s supervisor in providing timely feedback.
+It assists the counselor’s supervisor in providing timely feedback.
 It is valuable to other programs that may provide services to the client at a later date.
 It can enhance the accountability of the program to its licensing/funding sources.
 Ultimately, if performed properly, it enhances the client’s entire treatment experience.
 The applicant must prove personal action in regard to the report and record-keeping function.

 XII.
 CONSULTATION: Relating with in-house staff or outside professionals to assure comprehensive, quality care for the client.